Include dotfiles from elsewhere

 refreshPeriod = "168h"

-If the directory does not exist then chezmoi will run git clone
+If the directory does not exist then chezmoi will run git clone to clone it.

-If the directory does exist then chezmoi will run git pull
+If the directory does exist then chezmoi will run git pull to pull the latest

-which is one week.
-The default refreshPeriod
+refreshPeriod is 168h which is one week.
+The default refreshPeriod is

 zero, which disables refreshes.
 You can force a refresh (i.e. force a git

-You can customize the arguments to git clone
+You can customize the arguments to git clone and git pull by setting the

-and $DIR.pull.args
+$DIR.clone.args and $DIR.pull.args variables in .chezmoiexternal.$FORMAT,

 for example: